WEEE-Open/weeelab/README.md

 ## ToDo
-- [ ] Implement a function to compute stats for a user and for all users and save these stats to an external file or print them to screen.
+- [x] Implement a function to compute stats for a user and for all users.
+- [ ] Make the stats function less stupid.
+- [ ] Implement a function `presence` to print a list of users ordered by `most active first`.